Financial support for reservists

 - education fees for dependent children

-If you have to return a company car that’s used by your partner (eg husband or wife), children or dependent relatives, you can claim £10.70 a day (around £325 a month).
+If you have to return a company car that’s used by your partner (for example, husband or wife), children or dependent relatives, you can claim £10.70 a day (around £325 a month).

 While you’re mobilised you can either: